ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 title: "Osm Live Updates for SPARQL Endpoints"
 date: 2024-12-05T13:30:48+01:00
 author: "Nicolas von Trott"
-authorAvatar: "img/ada.jpg"
+authorAvatar: ""
-tags: []
+tags: [osm, osc, sparql, updates]
 categories: []
-image: "img/writing.jpg"
+image: "img/project_osm_live_updates.png"
 draft: true
 ---

-The [osm-live-updates](https://github.com/nicolano/osm-live-updates) (`olu`) tool is designed to keep SPARQL endpoints containing [*OpenStreetMap*](https://www.openstreetmap.org) (OSM) data, which has been converted to RDF triples with [`osm2rdf`](https://github.com/ad-freiburg/osm2rdf), up to date by processing [*OsmChange*](https://wiki.openstreetmap.org/wiki/OsmChange) files.
-Since `osm2rdf` retains the complete object geometry of the OSM data, `olu` also preserves the correctness of this geometries by updating the geometry of OSM objects in the database that reference a changed object in the *OsmChange* file.
+The [osm-live-updates](https://github.com/nicolano/osm-live-updates) (`olu`) tool is designed to keep SPARQL endpoints containing [*OpenStreetMap*](https://www.openstreetmap.org) (OSM) data up to date.
+It processes [*OsmChange*](https://wiki.openstreetmap.org/wiki/OsmChange) files and works with OSM data that has been converted into RDF triples using `osm2rdf`. `olu` aims to preserve the correctness of the complete object geometry of the OSM data.
+The tool is open-source and available on Github.

 # Content
 1. <a href="#introduction">Introduction</a>